 How, then, do you reconcile the epic employment slump of the 2000s with the steady rise in output?
 The obvious conclusion is that factories needed fewer people than they did in the past because robots are now doing more and more of the producing.
 That’s tough for factory workers, but US manufacturing is doing fine.

 That rests on the basic assumption that the manufacturing output data reflect the actual volume of stuff produced by US factories.
 It’s a reasonable assumption to make.
 Unfortunately, it’s not an accurate one.

 Houseman’s light bulb moment

 Economists have long been aware that computers and electronics, a relatively small sector of manufacturing, has powered much of manufacturing’s growth in output over the past few decades.
 But until 2009, no one had connected this fact to the puzzling paradox of surging manufacturing output alongside dwindling employment.
-That’s when Susan Houseman and her colleagues first took a crack at it—and, in the process, discovered something funny going on with data.
+That’s when Susan Houseman and her colleagues first took a crack at it—and, in the process, discovered something funny going on with the data.

-“It was staggering—it was actually staggering—how much that subsector was contributing to growth.”
 An economist at the Upjohn Institute, an independent organization that researches employment, Houseman specializes in measuring globalization.
 She had been working with a team of Federal Reserve economists with access to more granular data than was publicly available, which allowed them to strip away the computers industry output from the rest of the data.
 That revealed just how the rest of manufacturing was doing—and it was much worse than what Houseman and her colleagues expected.